 SADC are actively seeking to increase the number of trees in the district however trees should be located appropriately with respect to the use of the land.
 In a cemetery this means that trees should not disrupt graves or the formal parkland appearance desired by many site users.
-Consequently scrub growing within graves should be removed and the tree replacement strategy should be continued, planting sweet chestnuts in place of the horse chestnuts as and when they are lost.
+Consequently scrub growing within graves should be removed and the tree replacement strategy should be continued, planting sweet chestnuts in place of the horse chestnuts as and when they are lost, but not increasing the number of trees within the site.
 Mature trees will be retained until they are at risk of falling and in a few cases the stems have been retained as standing deadwood because both mature trees and standing deadwood provide valuable habitats which younger trees do not.
 To ensure the survival of new plantings best practice will be followed for their planting and aftercare as it adapts to changing weather patterns including hotter drier summers and milder winters with higher likelihood of storms.

 The hedge between the nature burial area and the rest of the cemetery contains non-native species.
-To improve its value to nature and create a more appropriate surround for the nature burial area the existing hedge will be replaced with native hedgerow species, such as holly (Ilex Aquifolium), yew (Taxus baccata), wild privet (ligustrum vulgare), blackthorn (Prunus spinosa), dog rose (Rosa canina) and Hawthorn (Crataegus monogyna).
+To improve its value to nature and create a more appropriate surround for the nature burial area the existing hedge will be replaced with native hedgerow species, such as holly (Ilex Aquifolium), yew (Taxus baccata), wild privet (ligustrum vulgare), blackthorn (Prunus spinosa), dog rose (Rosa canina), buckthorn (Rhamnus cathartica) and Hawthorn (Crataegus monogyna).
 A new hedge will also be planted at the north boundary of the nature burial area and gaps in the hedge along the southern boundary of cemetery will be filled as described in section 4.1.
+Where possible new planting on the southern boundary of the cemetery should leave narrow gaps between shrubs to encourage movement of wildlife between the cemetery and the Alban Way without reducing the privacy of the site.